Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 By capping crypto payments at 50%, the proposal aims to balance financial stability with the growing use of digital assets.

-Meanwhile, Senator Cynthia Lummis has reintroduced the BITCOIN Act, which initially proposed that the government acquire 200,000 Bitcoin per year for five years.
+Meanwhile, US Senator Cynthia Lummis has reintroduced the BITCOIN Act, which initially proposed that the government acquire 200,000 Bitcoin per year for five years.
 What does the latest version of the bill include?
 Read the full story.